xrebel/xr-web/README.md

 This project will hopefully soon be used to generate https://extinctionrebellion.de

 Issues and pull requests are very welcome.
-If something is hart to understand or should be explained in this readme, please also create an Issue.
+If something is hard to understand or should be explained in this readme, please also create an Issue.

 The same goes for content: If don't feel comfortable making the relevant changes